devachandar/HomeScape/README.md

 # HomeScape

-A microservices real-estate marketplace: buyers search and inquire about homes, sellers and agents list and manage properties, and every service owns exactly one business domain and talks to the others over an event bus or a small internal API - never by sharing a database.
+A microservices real-estate marketplace, built as a system-design portfolio
+project: buyers search and inquire about homes, sellers and agents list and manage properties, and every service owns exactly one business domain and talks to the others over an event bus or a small internal API - never by sharing a database.

 Backend: **Django REST Framework, PostgreSQL, Redis, Elasticsearch.**
-Frontend: **React + Vite**
+Frontend: **React + Vite.**

 ## Architecture